Social Media Policy

 If you post on behalf of an official University department, the following policies must be adhered to in addition to all policies and best practices above.

-- Notify University Relations: Departments that have a social media page or would like to start one should contact Suzanne Thomas, Director of University Relations at 330-471-8239 or fgubznf+znybar+rqh to ensure all institutional social media sites coordinate with other Malone University sites and their content – and that the sites are updated.
+- Notify University Relations.
+Departments that have a social media page or would like to start one should contact University Relations at 330-471-8241 or nonynfu+znybar+rqh to ensure all institutional social media sites coordinate with other Malone University sites and their content – and that the sites are updated.
 All institutional pages must have a full-time appointed employee who is identified as being responsible for content.

-- Link back to the University: Whenever possible, link back to somewhere within the www.malone.edu
+- Link back to the University.
+Whenever possible, link back to somewhere within www.malone.edu

 - Protect the institutional voice.
 Posts on social media sites should protect Malone University’s institutional voice by remaining professional, courteous, and in good taste.
 No individual Malone University department or individual should construe its social media site as representing the University as a whole.
 Consider this when naming pages or accounts, selecting a profile picture or icon, and selecting content to post – names, profile images, and posts should all be clearly linked to the particular department or unit rather than to the institution as a whole.

 - Monitor comments.
 Most people who maintain social media sites welcome comments – it builds credibility and community.
 However, you can set many sites so that you can review and approve comments before they appear.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who post offensive comments.
 If you are hosting a blog and allow comments, be clear that you will be regulating comments and that the same rules for commenting apply to everyone.